What are Ember Days? When are Ember Days?

 Ember Days Folklore

-Folklore says that the weather on each Ember Day foretells the weather for the next three months.
+Folklore says that the weather on each Ember Day foretells the weather for the next 3 months.
 For instance, in September, the Wednesday forecasts the weather for October; Friday predicts November; and Saturday foretells December.

 Pennsylvania Dutch proverbs and sayings have a deep connection to Ember Days.
 The following were included in Edwin Fogel’s Beliefs and Superstitions of the Pennsylvania Germans